Helping Get You Maximum Compensation Since 1955

 - Nausea and vomiting

 In moderate TBI, one can be unconscious for half an hour.
-The symptoms these kinds of traumatic brain injury are comparable to those of mild TBI but are more severe and last longer.
+The symptoms of these kinds of traumatic brain injury are comparable to those of mild TBI but are more severe and last longer.

 Diagnosis